ogundele1/EXCEL-PROJECT/README.md

 <br />

-- <b>For the period under consideration the company made a Total profit of 6.79M with a total settled booking transactions of 66,535.
+- <b>For the period under consideration the business made a Total profit of 6.79M with a total settled booking transactions of 66,535.
-- <b>From the Business performance chart, the business shows a consistency in growth year or year which speaks to the effectiveness of the different initiatives deployed by the company in increasing market share and improve shares.
+- <b>From the Business performance chart, the business shows a consistency in growth year on year which speaks to the effectiveness of the different initiatives deployed by the company in increasing market share and improving sales.
 The Customer ratings is a testament to this performance as the Business received a rating of Good as first rank rating and Excellent as the second rank rating and these speaks volume to the Business growth and potentials.
-- <b>From the Business performance chart, the business shows a consistency in growth year or year which speaks to the effectiveness of the different initiatives deployed by the company in increasing market share and improve shares.
-The Customer ratings is a testament to this performance as the Business received a rating of Good as first rank rating and Excellent as the second rank rating and these speaks volume to the Business growth and potentials.
-- <b>Speaking about the Business Partners, All the financial institutions have even distributed customer preference and it`s their significant contribution to the business together with the different payment mode used.
+- <b>Speaking about the Business Partners, All the financial institutions had even distribution of customer preference and this shows their significant contribution to the business together with the different payment mode used.
-- <b>Callout of the Top 10 Hotels based on hotels based on customer preference was also made in line with customer preferred duration of stay at the hotel.
+- <b>Callout of the Top 10 Hotels based on customer preference was also made in line with customer preferred duration of stay at the hotel.

 <h2>RECOMMENDATIONS</h2>